david942j/rbelftools/README.md

 ELF parser in pure ruby implementation.
 This work is inspired by [pyelftools](https://github.com/eliben/pyelftools) by [Eli Bendersky](https://github.com/eliben).

-The truly motivation to create this repository is want to be a dependency of [pwntools-ruby](https://github.com/peter50216/pwntools-ruby).
-Since a ELF parser is a big work, it should not be implemented directly in pwntools.
+The motivation to create this repository is want to be a dependency of [pwntools-ruby](https://github.com/peter50216/pwntools-ruby).
+Since ELF parser is a big work, it should not be implemented directly in pwntools.

 # Install